Test a command

 During unit tests, you will need to mock command invokes.

-PURISTA provides the getCommandContextMock in the command builder, which allows to easy mock service invocations.
+PURISTA provides the getCommandContextMock in the command builder, which allows you to easily mock service invocations.

 Only services defined with canInvoke are available in the context mock.